yanboyang713/Meta-OpenRAN/content/en/docs/Infrastructure/_index.md

 + Install POSTGRESQL
 https://bitnami.com/stack/postgresql/helm

+This is all for Part One.
+When you done Part One, Please lets me know.

+# Part Two:
+All of below services, please deploy to K8S or K3S

 + Istio service mesh set-up
 A service mesh is a dedicated infrastructure layer for facilitating service-to-service communications between services or microservices, using a proxy.